nabeelvalley/docs/content/blog/2022/13-11/svelte-expanding-nav.md

 I like the overall feel and I think the finicky bits of using the transition are done, but I'd still like to play around a bit more to see how close to the original library I can get it

-For now though, here's the REPL with the current working state of the componet:
+For now though, here's the REPL with the current working state of the component:

 <iframe height="400px" width="100%" src="https://repl.it/@nabeelvalley/ExpandingBottomNavItems?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>